ahirner/backtrack-rs/README.md

         accu.1
     }
 }
-// since `CheckInc` exposes state changes, a solver that caches this state should be used let mut sats = IterSolveCached::new(&CountDown{}).sat_iter();
+// since `CheckInc` works from accumulated state, a solver that caches them should be used let mut sats = IterSolveCached::new(&CountDown{}).sat_iter();
-// ... it gives the same results as above
+// ... gives the same results as above
 ```

 <!-- cargo-sync-readme end -->